This post may contain affiliate links.

 Cool, right?!
 Try it out with your own poinsettia plant!

 Want even more Christmas STEAM ideas?
-Check out my latest Christmas book!
-You Will not be disappointed!
+Check out the STEAM Kids Christmas book!
+You will not be disappointed!